Vakrasana (Easy Spinal Twist Pose) Steps, Benefits and Precautions

 3. Keep the back straight and upright in the final position.

-4. This is one of the best yoga poses for the health of the spine.
+4. This is one of the best yoga poses for the spine’s health.

 5. Therapeutically, this asana is good for diabetes, constipation, anorexia, cervical spondylitis, menstrual disorders, and indigestion.